|

 How should you reach Bermuda?

 The first step is to decide, whether you want to travel to Bermuda by cruise or air.
 Both have their advantages and disadvantages.
-If you are coming from US, the most common travel to Bermuda is by cruise.
-Over 300,000 tourists visit Bermuda by cruise every year.
+If you are coming from the USA, the most common travel to Bermuda is by cruise.
+Well over 350,000 tourists visit Bermuda by cruise every year.
 But that doesn't mean that you got to do the same thing.
-While there are advantage like saving cost as you take a cruise, there are disadvantages as well like losing precious time on the sea.
+While there are advantages like saving a lot of cost as you take a cruise, there are disadvantages as well like losing precious time on the sea.

 So you may like to check out Why take a cruise to Bermuda to understand the Pros and Cons very clearly before you finalize on your mode of travel to Bermuda.

 Your next step is now to select and book with the Airline or a Cruise line to Bermuda.
 This is a big step and will involve a lot of money.
 So it needs some research at your end.
-Depending on the mode (Air or Cruise) of your Bermuda travel, go through one of the following links to find out all my reviews and recommendations on air travel or cruises to Bermuda.
+Depending on the mode of your travel (Air or Cruise), go through one of the following links to find out all my reviews and recommendations on air travel or cruises to Bermuda.

-I have extensively reviewed all the cruises that are presently operating to Bermuda from the US.
-You will also know about the schedules and itinerary, and about the ports in Bermuda where the cruise ships dock.
+I have extensively reviewed all the main cruises that are presently operating to Bermuda from the USA and what may be your experience on a cruise.
+You will also know about the cruises schedules, about the ports in Bermuda where the cruise ships dock, travel documents and more.

 Where to stay in Bermuda?

-If you decide to take a cruise vacation to Bermuda, you will be staying in the cruise ship itself and won't generally need a hotel.
-But for the air travelers, there is one more important step - finding the right hotels in Bermuda.
+If you decide to take a cruise vacation to Bermuda, you will be staying in a cabin of the cruise ship itself and won't generally need a hotel.
+But for the air travelers, there is one more important step - finding the right location and the hotel in Bermuda.

 Where to eat?

 Whether you take a cruise or travel by air, you would probably not like to miss out on the opportunity of eating out at least once and experience what kind of great food and cuisine this island can offer.
-There are well over 150 restaurants in Bermuda that have been running to cater to the diverse culinary tastes of the visitors like yourself.
+There are well over 150 restaurants in Bermuda that have been running to cater to the diverse culinary tastes of the visitors.
+So you will find all kinds of restaurants in the island, both budget and upscale.

-And there are great English style pubs that serve unique island drinks that you won't find anywhere like the Rum Swizzle and Dark n' Stormy.
+And there are great English style pubs that serve unique island drinks that you won't find anywhere else like the famous Rum Swizzle and the Dark n' Stormy.

-So by now you have done all your research and figured out how to travel to Bermuda and which hotel to stay.
-Now the tricky part is how do you book your trip - the flight or the cruise and even the hotel?
-Check out Bermuda Packages for my recommendations.
+So by now you have done all your research and figured out how to travel to Bermuda, where to stay, eat etc. Now the tricky part is how do you find the best deal for flight, hotel, cruise or may be the whole trip?
+You may Find your answer here

 How should you plan your days in Bermuda?

 Now starts the tough part of planning - how to make best of the vacation days in Bermuda.
-It's tough for me because I don't know the duration of your Bermuda trip, or what you like to do during an island vacation - snorkel, do sightseeing, be on the beaches, do boating, walk the best parts of the island, shop?
+It's tough for me to answer because I don't know the duration of your Bermuda trip, or what you like to do during your island vacation - snorkel, do sightseeing, be on the beaches, do boating, walk the nature trails, shop?
 And what do you like to eat - Bermudian cuisine, Italian, French, Continental, Indian or all?

 Pickup the ones that you like the most.
 You may also like to tweak those a little, or mix and match to make it just the perfect recipe for yourself.
 But, do it in a way so that you don't spend a lot of time in transit.
 Let me take an example:

-If you are by now confused with location of all the places that I mentioned above, check out this simple Map of Bermuda Parishes.
+If you are by now confused with location of all the places I mentioned above, then check out this Map of Bermuda to get an idea of the places and their locations.

 Here are some rough estimates of the time it takes to travel between important places in Bermuda.
-So you need to consider this additional island travel time while planning your day.
+So you need to consider this travel time while planning your day.

 Bermuda Vacation Itineraries